CommerceExperts/searchhub-docs/docs/smartquery/setup.rst

     .. tab:: PHP Client

       See the 'bash' tab about how to start the docker container.
-      Then to use the REST Service in a PHP environment you can use our public `PHP Client`_ from ``https://github.com/CommerceExperts/searchhub-php-client``.
+      Then to use the HTTP Service in a PHP environment you can use our public `PHP Client`_ from ``https://github.com/CommerceExperts/searchhub-php-client``.
       You will find several code samples through the documentation using that PHP Client.

       .. code-block:: json